NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Osprey Fisher.md

 Choose two ability boosts.
 One must be to **Strength** or **Dexterity**, and one is a free ability boost.

 You're trained in the Crafting skill and the Sailing Lore skill.
-You gain the [[Feats/Quick Repair|Quick Repair]] skill feat.
+You gain the [[Quick Repair|Quick Repair]] skill feat.

 *Source: Pathfinder Adventure: Rusthenge*
 *OGL*